 Leaders within the United Way of North Central Massachusetts realized that we as a community were not meaningfully acting to help cultivate the next generation of leaders, volunteers, and philanthropists.
 Prior to the formation of this partnership, the United Way was unknown and irrelevant to far too many young people.
 Too much of our investment in youth was in the form of remedial and intervention services; the United Way wanted to also invest in youth proactively and offer the opportunity to contribute to the betterment of their communities.

 Believing in the capacity of young people to create change, in 2002 the United Way partnered with Youth Venture, and later in 2005, with Mount Wachusett Community College.
 In just seven short years we have seen the benefits of Drayton's vision of investing in young "social entrepreneurs."
 It is our hope that through the United Way Youth Venture experience, young people of North Central Massachusetts will carry over the positive experience into later aspects of life; and elder generations will begin to see youth as capable, responsible, valuable members of society.
 Becoming a changemaker is something that a young person will hold onto for the rest of their life.
 Empowering young people is perhaps the best and biggest investment for a better future for all of us.

-United Way Youth Venture partnered with over 20 middle and high schools, Mount Wachusett Community College, and two community-based organizations/after school program.
+United Way Youth Venture partners with numerous middle and high schools, Mount Wachusett Community College and two community-based school programs.

 * VTL- # of Venture Teams Launched to Date

 • Applewild School, Fitchburg - 1VTL

 • Ayer Shirley Regional High School, Ayer - 9 VTL

 • Ayer Shirley Regional Middle School School, Ayer - 84 VTL

 • Fitchburg High School, Fitchburg - 19 VTL